Getting Started

 Appeals and Interlocutory Appeals

-Any party to a formal court action has a right to file an appeal to the jurisdictional appellate court from an appealable order entered by the district court.
+Any party to a lawsuit has a right to file an appeal to the appellate court.
 Appeals from cases in the Alabama Middle District are heard by the United States Court of Appeals for the Eleventh Circuit.

 In general, only final orders or judgments from the district court may be appealed.
-This kind of appeal is called an appeal as of right.
-In most cases, a final order or judgment is entered when all issues in the case have been resolved in favor of either the plaintiff or the defendant.
+This is called an appeal as of right.
 In order to appeal, a final order or judgment should be entered on the docket of your case.
 A final order or judgment is the document which announces the final decision with respect to your case (that is, whether you won or lost) and closes the case with the district court.

 You have thirty days (or sixty days if the case involves a party who is the United States, a federal agency or federal employee) from the date that the final order or judgment was entered on the docket to file a Notice of Appeal.
 The Notice of Appeal is filed in the district court where the judgment you are appealing was entered.
 If you miss the deadline, you may file a motion for extension of time.
 There is no guarantee your motion will be granted so you should make every effort to meet the deadline.